hughsw/PythonEtc/README.md

 # PythonEtc
-Learning Python by solving problems that are in our face
+Learning Python and other languages by solving problems that are in our face